Readless

 You need to cut weekly reading time hardTest digest-first with ReadlessOutcome is time saved, not queue completeness

-For conversion-oriented next steps, compare workflow outcomes directly on newsletter reader apps, then validate onboarding and feature fit on how it works and pricing.
+For next steps, compare workflow outcomes directly on newsletter reader apps, then validate onboarding and feature fit on how it works and pricing.

 Founder with 20–30 newsletters/dayMeco-only readingAdded digest-first summary windowReading time dropped from fragmented checks to one focused sessionKeep Meco + add digest layer